agsup/quartz/content/notes/Fall 2023/Hymnology/American Churches in the 20th Century.md

+---
+title: American Churches in the 20th Century
+---

 - Preface
 	- Church going was common
 	- Psalms, hymns, and early gospel songs were often sung (gradual addition of convention songs)